-We are also offering to those purchasers, if any, whose purchase of our common stock in this offering would otherwise result in such purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding common stock immediately following the consummation of this offering, the opportunity, in lieu of purchasing common stock, to purchase pre-funded warnants to purchase shares of our common stock, or Pre-Funded Warrants.
+We are also offering to those purchasers, if any, whose purchase of our common stock in this offering would otherwise result in such purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding common stock immediately following the consummation of this offering, the opportunity, in lieu of purchasing common stock, to purchase pre-funded warrants to purchase shares of our common stock, or Pre-Funded Warrants.
 Each Pre-Funded Warrant will be exercisable for one share of our common stock (subject to adjustment as provided for therein) at any time at the option of the holder until such Pre-Funded Warrant is exercised in full, provided that the holder will be prohibited from exercising Pre-Funded Warrants for shares of our common stock if, as a result of such exercise, the holder, together with its affiliates, would own more than 4.99%, of the total number of shares of our common stock then issued and outstanding.
 However, any holder may increase such percentage not in excess of 9.99%, provided that any increase in such percentage shall not be effective until 61 days after such notice to us.
-The purchase price of each Pre-Funded Warrant will equal the price per share at which shares of our common stock and accompanying warrants to purchase common stock are being sold to the public in this offering, minus \$0.0001, and the exercise price of each Pre-Funded Warrant will equal \$0.0001 per share of common stock.
+The purchase price of each Pre-Funded Warrant will equal the price per share at which shares of our common stock and accompanying warrants to purchase common stock.
 For each Pre-Funded Warrant purchased in this offering in lieu of common stock, we will reduce the number of shares of common stock we are offering by one.
-Pursuant to this prospectus, we are also offering the shares of common stock is currently listed for trading on the Nasdau Capital Market under the symbol "SOL."
-On [] 2023, the last trading day prior to the of common stock issuable upon the exercise of the warrants and Pre-Funded Warrants offered hereby.
+Pursuant to this prospectus, we are also offering the shares of common stock is currently listed for trading on the Nasdau Capital Market under the symbol "SOL," On [2] 2023, the last trading day prior to the of common stock issuable upon the exercise of the warrants and Pre-Funded Warrants offered hereby.
 Our common stock is currently listed for trading on the Nasdaq Capital Market under the symbol "SQL."
-On [•], 2023, the last trading day prior to the date of this prospectus, the closing price of the common stock on Nasdaq was \$[•].
-Upon approval of our new listing application filed in connection with the proposed Merger (defined herein), it is expected that our common stock and the warrants offered hereby will be listed on the Nasdaq Capital Market under the symbols "ATL" and "ATLW," respectively.
+On [•], 2023, the last trading day prior to the date of this prospectus, the closing price of the common stock and the warrants offered hereby will be listed on the Nasdaq Capital Market under the symbols "ATL" and "ATLW," respectively.
 The closing of this offering is contingent upon the successful listing of our common stock and the warrants offered hereby on The Nasdaq Capital Market.
 The public offering price of the securities offered hereby, as well as the exercise price of the warrants to purchase common stock, will be determined through negotiation between us and the lead underwriter in this offering.
-The assumed combined offering price of \$[•] (120% of the public offering price per share of common stock and accompanying warrant sold in this offering) used throughout this prospectus may not be indicative of the actual offering price or warrant exercise price.
+The assumed combined offering price of \$\\$(-) 120% of the public offering price or warrant exercise price.
 The warrants will be immediately exercisable and will expire on the fifth anniversary of the original issuance date.
 The existing market price for our common stock is not indicative of the market price expected following the completion of the Merger (defined herein).
 There is no established trading market for the warrants or Pre-Funded Warrants and an active trading market for our common stock and warrants may not develop or be sustained.
 In addition, we do not intend to apply for the listing of the Pre-Funded Warrants on any national securities exchange or other trading market.
 Without an active trading market, the liquidity of the Pre-Funded Warrants will be limited.